Montreal deserves good pizza, and we're finally getting it | Cult MTL

 In the next few weeks, we can expect the opening of Pizza Toni, a new venture from Yoni Amir, the Yoni behind Falafel Yoni.
 Taking the fast-casual approach he used for the falafel place, Pizza Toni is meant to be Mile End’s slice shop.
 Falafel Yoni was a response to a lack of Israeli style falafel in Montreal –– Pizza Toni is a response to, well, everything I’ve talked about so far.

 It’s a massive step in the right direction, proof that creating a truly developed pizza scene takes people who appreciate and elevate each type of pizza.
 We’ve done the work to offer great wood-fired pies and it looks like the New York slice is on its way up.
-San Gennaro (see the San Gennaro website) is offering an excellent Roman-style Al Taglio pizza and, although I’ve not tasted it, Brigade Pizza (see the Brigade website) is even doing their homage to the controversial Detroit style pizza, a thick, rectangular pan-pizza, not so different from Chicago deep-dish pizza.
+San Gennaro is offering an excellent Al Taglio (Roman-style) pizza and, although I’ve not tasted it, Brigade Pizza (from Sherbrooke, QC) is even doing their homage to the controversial Detroit style pizza, a thick, rectangular pan-pizza, not so different from Chicago deep-dish pizza.

 Montreal deserves good pizza.
 It sometimes feels like we’re living the food equivalent of when someone asks you what your favourite Quentin Tarantino movie is –– nobody ever says Pulp Fiction.
 Pizza is Montreal’s Pulp Fiction — everybody likes it, it’s probably secretly most people’s favourite and yet we’re either too damn “sophisticated” or “cleverly ironic” to give it the credit and respect it deserves.
 There’s nothing wrong with loving the hits and there’s nothing wrong with a pie-eyed vision of a better pizza scene. ■

-For more on the food and drink scene in Montreal, please visit the Food & Drink section.
+For more on food and drink in Montreal, please visit the Food & Drink section.